-Due to the pandemic, I do not recommend that my skaters register for any competitions:
+Due to the pandemic, I do not recommend that my skaters register for any competitions at this time:

-I do recommend that ALL skaters continue training off-ice so that they stay in proper shape and prevent injuries!
+I do recommend that ALL skaters continue to prepare for tests and perform strength and conditioning training off-ice so that they stay in proper shape and prevent injuries!

 Preparing for competitions is a fun and exciting way to master your skills and skaters can compete at any level.
 It's a great way to add purpose to your skating and put what you've learned into a meaningful context.